ravern/kubo/README.md

 # Kubo
-Lightweight command line package for Go.
+Lightweight package to write command line apps in Go.

 ## Aims
 To be (and remain) as **lightweight** as possible, while still providing